 Fri & Sat 8:30pm | St. Stephen’s

-In this concert of Vivaldi's Four Seasons at Vienna's St. Stephen's Cathedral, listen to the gentle winds and violent thunderstorms, bird voices and the barking of a dog, the hunting and a farmer's dance that Vivaldi draws on the scores.
+In this concert of Vivaldi's Four Seasons at Vienna's St. Stephen's Cathedral, listen to the gentle winds and violent thunderstorms, bird voices and the barking of a dog, the hunting and a farmer's dance that Vivaldi composed into his music.
 Vivaldi knew like no other how to create musical images that stimulate the imagination and captivate the audience.

 Where would it be more fitting to perform Vivaldi's "The Four Seasons" - a parable of life and death - than in St. Stephen's Cathedral, where his funeral festivities were celebrated after the composer's death in 1741?
 In 1740, a poor Vivaldi arrived in Vienna, with high hopes for patronage from the Emperor.
 Only ten months after his arrival, Vivaldi passed away and was therefore buried in Vienna.